MDMTseng/grblPunch/README.md

 Punch machine designed and constructed by Jean Pierre Rosset.

-##Introduction
+## Introduction

-This patch add a new <b>M100 GCode</b> command designed for punching machines.
+This project add a new <b>M100 GCode</b> command designed for punching machines.
 This new punching M100 command handle the punch cycle.
-This command permit to wire the punch actuators and sensor and use them in a GCode program
+This command permit to wire punch actuators (bidirectionnal), electric motors  (unidirectional),  stepper motors (pulses), and associated sensors

-The punch cycle introducted is the following

-- activate the punch down actuator
-- wait for the punch to be on bottom (wait the activation of the punchdown sensor)
-- activate the punch up actuator
-- wait for the punch to be up

-at least you must have two sensors for the punch positions (up and down). the activation of the up actuator is optional as some punch actuator, once desactivated, move up the punch.

-Only Arduino Uno CPU is supported yet in this version.

-##Grbl introducted modifications
+## Grbl 0.9 introduced modifications

 In the adjustment of grbl software :